 If your goal is to hire a diverse staff, make sure that there’s diversity among the group of people tasked with hiring new employees.
 Otherwise, you may continue hiring the same kinds of homogenous workers — despite your best intentions.

 7. Encourage team members to speak up about biases.

 The more people involved in a decision — and the more transparent the decision-making process is — the less likely an organization will be to be affected by unconscious biases.
 Create a culture that encourages open dialogue.
 That way, when employees realize a decision might have been influenced by unconscious biases, they won’t be afraid to speak up and set the record straight.

 Actions speak louder than words.
 While you shouldn’t necessarily punish someone for making a decision influenced by unconscious biases, you should keep track of whether such decisions are being made.
 “If a manager gives 10 performance reviews, five to men and five to women, and four out of the highest five are women, it should at the very least call for an inquiry into whether there might be a pro-female bias in the process,” writes Howard J. Ross in the Harvard Business Review.
 “It might be total coincidence, but it is worth checking.”
 If the data reveals bias, someone may need to intervene.

-9. Set diversity goals.
+9. Set diversity and inclusion goals.

 From more innovation to more talented employees to higher retention rates, there are a number of reasons why companies should focus on creating diverse workplaces.
-Set goals to make sure that your diversity program is more than just lip service and you actually make progress toward building a diverse team.
+Set diversity and inclusion goals to make sure that your diversity program is more than just lip service and you actually make progress toward building a diverse team.

 All of us are affected by unconscious biases.
-From an organizational perspective, the sooner we realize this reality—and take proactive steps to overcome the biases that hold us back—the stronger our companies will become, and the better positioned we’ll all be to serve our customers effectively.
+From an organizational perspective, the sooner we realize this reality — and take proactive steps to overcome the biases that hold us back — the stronger our companies will become, and the better positioned we’ll all be to serve our customers effectively.